-The regulation is currently undergoing a review and WWF is advocating for the regulation to include all timber products, including musical instruments, printed materials, seating and charcoal (download position paper).
+In the context of the ongoing EUTR review, WWF is advocating for the regulation to include all timber products, including musical instruments, printed materials, seating and charcoal.